TritonDataCenter/rfd/rfd/0057/README.md

     var uuid = createHash('sha256').update(digests.join(' ')).digest('hex'));

-For v2.1 manifests (which don't contain all of the v2.2 manifest information), an `uncompressedSha256` will be generated during download (docker pull) and once fully downloaded this uncompressed digest will be saved onto the manifest.files object.
-This uncompressedSha256 will be used in the up-converted image manifest.
+For v2.1 manifests (which don't contain all of the v2.2 manifest information), an `uncompressedDigest` will be generated during download (docker pull) and once fully downloaded this uncompressed digest will be saved onto the IMGAPI manifest.files object.
+The uncompressedDigest is needed by the docker image manifest upconvert process to generate a v2.2 docker image manifest, to populatate the docker image config rootfs.diff_ids array.
+When we drop support for v2.1 manifests, we can drop the uncompressedDigest field as well.

-There should be no conflict with imgapi uuid's, as both the v1 and v2 image methods use differeing image uuid obfuscation techniques.
+Note that there should be no conflict with imgapi uuid's, as both the v1 and v2 image methods use differeing image uuid obfuscation techniques.

 ## IMGAPI uuid reasoning